Adam Greenberg (cinematographer)

-Adam Greenberg, A.S.C.
-(Hebrew: אדם גרינברג) is a retired Israeli-American cinematographer noted for his work in his native Israel and the United States, including several films starring Arnold Schwarzenegger.
-Greenberg has collaborated with numerous well-known and acclaimed filmmakers, including James Cameron, Andrew Davis, Kathryn Bigelow, David Perlov, and Ivan Reitman.
+Adam Greenberg, A.S.C. (אדם גרינברג; April 11, 1937 – October 30, 2025) was an Israeli-American cinematographer.

+Greenberg was noted for his work in Israeli and American productions, including several action films starring Arnold Schwarzenegger, most notably the first two Terminator movies, which the sequel earned him a nomination at the Academy Award for Best Cinematography.

-Greenberg was nominated for the Academy Award for Best Cinematography in 1992, for his work on Terminator 2: Judgment Day.
-In 1999 he was a member of the jury at the 21st Moscow International Film Festival.
+In 1999, he was a member of the jury at the 21st Moscow International Film Festival.

 Life and career

-Greenberg was raised in Tel Aviv, Israel.
+Greenberg was raised in Tel Aviv.
 He began work as a film lab technician in 1958.
 While working as a newsreel and cameraman in the early 1960s, he worked with filmmaker David Perlov on his 33-minute documentary In Jerusalem (בירושלים, Be-Yerushalayim).

 His first job as director of photography came in the form of The Flying Matchmaker, an Israeli musical film based on an operetta by Abraham Goldfaden.
 The film was selected as the Israeli entry into the Academy Awards for Best Foreign Language Film, but was ultimately not nominated.
 Greenberg shot several well-received and popular films in Israel, soon becoming one of the most noteworthy individuals in the country's film industry, beginning a long-term collaboration with prolific filmmaking duo Menahem Golan and Yoram Globus.
 Their coming-of-age comedy drama Lemon Popsicle was a massive success, quickly becoming the highest-grossing film in Israeli history and spawning numerous sequels and spin-offs.
 Greenberg's first American film was the 1980 World War II epic, shot on location in Israel and Ireland, The Big Red One.
 Afterwards, Greenberg emigrated to the United States, gaining citizenship three years later.
 Though he worked almost exclusively in Hollywood thereafter, he continued to work with Golan-Globus for years.